MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/remotedesktop/Set-RDCertificate.md

 ## DESCRIPTION
 The **Set-RDCertificate** cmdlet imports a certificate to use with a Remote Desktop Services (RDS) role.
-The cmldet helps secure a certificate by using a secure string supplied by the user.
+The cmdlet helps secure a certificate by using a secure string supplied by the user.
 You can use this cmdlet to apply a new secure string for an existing certificate.

 ## EXAMPLES